Rudxain/xorsum/README.md

 ## ⚠DISCLAIMER

-0. **DO NOT SHARE HASHES OF PRIVATE DATA.** You might be leaking sensitive information.
-Small hashes and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to _"mix well"_.
+0. **DO NOT SHARE CHECKSUMS OF PRIVATE DATA.** You might be leaking sensitive information.
+Small sums and bigger files tend to be safer, because the `sbox` will (probably) have enough bytes to _"mix well"_.
 1. This program is **not production-ready**.
 The version should be `0.x.y` to reflect the incompleteness of the code.
 I'm sorry for the inconvenience and potential confusion.